New Research Poster Awards Call for Papers

 At this time, AACAP and CACAP are planning for an in-person meeting in Toronto, but will continue to monitor the progression of the COVID-19 pandemic and will make decisions about the safety of holding the Annual Meeting in person as we get closer to October.
 As you prepare your submission, please plan for all presenters to attend the in-person meeting in Toronto.

 All submissions must be peer reviewed by the Program Committee.
 Topics may include any aspect of child and adolescent psychiatry that advance the field and can be used to improve the well-being of children and their families.

-The Program Committee welcomes and encourages submissions from students, trainees, and junior investigators, but strongly recommends that these submissions be reviewed by a senior faculty member or other senior mentor prior to completion.
+The Program Committee welcomes and encourages submissions from students, trainees, and junior investigators, but requires that these submissions be reviewed by a senior faculty member or other senior mentor prior to completion.

 AACAP/CACAP Annual Meeting Call for Papers Rules and Regulations

 In order to submit a proposal, all submitters MUST agree to the rules and regulations outlined below.

 Operating Principles For Extramural Support of AACAP Meetings and Related Activities

 Click here for the most recent version of AACAP's Operating Principles for Extramural Support of AACAP Meetings and Related Activities.
 These are the guidelines that govern all AACAP meetings.